zotonic/zotonic/doc/ref/filters/filter_date_range.rst

   {{ [fromdate, todate]|date_range:[format_ne, sep, format_eq] }}

-When the `dates` of fromdate and todate are equal then the output will be as if the following were written::
+If the ``dates`` of fromdate and todate are equal then the output will be as if the following were written::

   {{ fromdate|date:format_ne }}{{ sep }}{{ todate|date:format_eq }}

-However, when the dates are equal then the output will be as if the following were written::
+However, if the dates are equal then the output will be as if the following were written::

   {{ fromdate|date:format_ne }}{{ sep }}{{ todate|date:format_ne }}